-According to the study performed by Intuit and Emergent Research in 2017, so many people are seeing the benefits of freelancing that it’s predicted nearly half of Canada’s entire workforce will be self-employed by 2020.
+According to the Rise of the Self-Employed Economy report by Intuit and Emergent Research in 2017, so many people are seeing the benefits of freelancing that it’s predicted nearly half of Canada’s entire workforce will be self-employed by 2020.
 The Intuit study reveals special aspects of the self-employed workforce, such as more than 40% of freelancers and independent contractors perform gigs and side jobs in an effort to supplement their full-time, regular income, while nearly 50% are self-employed for better flexibility between work and life.

 There are several types of freelance positions today, and most fill a niche that used to belong to someone on-site.
 Outsourcing means that big companies can save on payroll by hiring someone to perform aspects of the job that don’t necessarily need to be on-site.
 Freelance writers draft company blogs from the comforts of home, and freelance graphic designers build websites or design marketing materials in their own offices.
 Even if you’re not technologically inclined, there are still positions that can make being self-employed a great side- or full-time income.
 And if you’re choosing your own hours, that means more time to engage in things that matter to you, such as family, friends, and those hobbies you miss.

 Note: Want to learn more?
 Download the report.

 The Differences Between Nine-to-Five and Self-Employment